Hydrodynamics, anomaly inflow and bosonic effective field theory

 Therefore, we have obtained the 3+1d hydrodynamic theory of Section \ref{sec:42} from the study of bulk topological theories and their degrees of freedom, under the assumption of a single dynamic fluid.
 This nonetheless includes the additional pseudoscalar variable $\psi$ with respect to the 3+1d Euler hydrodynamics described in Ref.~\cite{AbanovII}.
 This additional degree of freedom is crucial for obtaining the most general anomaly characterized by $\alpha\neq 0$.

 We remark that in this theory the anomaly inflow relations only involve the 4+1d response action \eqref{S5-resp} and determine the anomalies of covariant currents \eqref{jcov-4d},\eqref{jtcov-4d}.
-The correspondence between bulk and boundary hydrodynamic fields is rather clear but can only be partially checked through the form of currents.
+The correspondence between bulk and boundary hydrodynamic fields is rather clear and can be partially checked through the form of currents.